lbborkowski/engineering-unit-converter/README.md

 2. Compare the given and desired base units to ensure consistency
 3. Find the conversion factors between each base unit pair
 4. Compute the overall conversion factor
-5. Apply the overall conversion factor to the given value
+5. Apply the overall conversion factor to the given value(s)
-6. Output the value in the desired unit system
+6. Output the value(s) in the desired unit system

 As mentioned in Step 1, all units are converted to their based units.
 The base units used in the conversion tool for the SI and US unit systems are shown in Tables 1 and 2, respectively.